WELCOME

 My office space is located on Dupont Circle at 1350 Connecticut Ave NW.
 It is on top of the southern exit of the Dupont Circle Metro station (Red line).
 There are also several conveniently located parking garages in the area if you plan to drive.

 Please feel free to reach out with any questions or to set up an initial consultation.
-You can also reach me by phone at (202) 596-8838 and at jessmacintyrephd@gmail.com.
+You can also reach me at jessmacintyrephd@gmail.com.